 When we have problems with our kids, we tend to isolate ourselves and our families–from our friends, or neighbors or community.
 This exacerbates the feeling that you’re the only “bad” parent, that all other families are perfect, and you’re the only one struggling.
 It’s important to open up to others, let them offer support, and good advice.
 Let them help you to feel more hopeful.

 How the Total Transformation can help you

 My husband, James Lehman, and I saw these issues in the work we did with children and families every day, and recognized that parents needed more tools in order to parent their children responsibly.
 Thus The Total Transformation was developed.
 There’s a reason that people all over the world use the program, and that parents are able to go from deep frustration to lasting positive changes in their families.
 It shows parents how to set up a structure with expectations, responsibilities and consequences.
 For many, it has been an alternative to sending their child away.

-In addition to the work you do at home, there is 1-on-1 Coaching available to you from our parenting experts.
+In addition to the work you do at home, there is Parent Coaching available to you from our parenting experts.
 They can become your own support systems.
 The Empowering Parents website can become another community of support for you and your family.
 I’m not saying that the work is easy, but I am convinced that with support and direction, you will be able to make the positive changes you’re looking for.
 And isn’t it worth trying this before you send your child away?